Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 *The times in the repo are standardized to conform to 60fps timecode.
 Edits in addition to the standardization have also been made.
 They will **NOT** match PFA's counter.
 Eligibility times are based on the times reported by PFA's counter.*

+***You are responsible for checking to make sure that your runs have been entered into the MIDIs you have participated in.***

 ---
 ## Announcement